-In 2018, the total compensation of the Named Executive Officers decreased significantly compared to 2017 which included the LTIP grant award received by the President and Chief Executive Officer in 2017, while the cumulative total return of an investment in the Shares of the Corporation decreased between 2014 and 2018.
+In 2018, the total compensation of the Named Executive Officers decreased significantly compared to 2017 which included the LTIP grant award received by the President and Chief Executive Officer in 2017, while the cumulative total return of an investment in the Shares of the Corporation decreased from the prior year.
 The Corporate Scorecard Payout Factor under the annual STIP was determined at 200% to reflect the achievement on the Adjusted EBITDA less CAPEX well above target.